Tag Archive for: DUMG

 Project Organization

-A distance learning program offered to first-year residents in general practice (first year of the DES in General Practice) and to faculty members in the Department of General Practice.
+A distance learning program offered to general practice residents (first year of the DES in General Practice) and faculty members in the Department of General Practice.

-This in-person session will take place on Thursday, September 9, 2021, at the historic building of the Montpellier-Nîmes Faculty of Medicine.
-Intended for first-year general medicine residents pursuing a DES (Specialization Diploma), the morning will be devoted to presentations and discussions with experts in environmental health, and the afternoon to working sessions with the residents to collaboratively develop thesis projects in environmental health.
+This in-person training session will take place on Thursday, September 9, 2021, at the historic building of the Montpellier-Nîmes School of Medicine.
+Intended for first-year general practice residents pursuing a DES (Specialized Medical Degree), the morning will be devoted to presentations and discussions with experts in environmental health, and the afternoon to working sessions with the residents to collaboratively develop their thesis projects in environmental health.

-A public lecture on the evening of Thursday, September 9, 2021, at the historic building of the Montpellier-Nîmes Faculty of Medicine.
+A public lecture will be held on the evening of Thursday, September 9, 2021, at the historic building of the Montpellier-Nîmes School of Medicine.
 Aimed at the general public, this year’s lecture will focus on air pollution.

 Learn more about the SPES program